How to Write an Essay about Python Programming

 Definition of an Essay

 An essay is a common type of assignment within educational processes.
-But students rarely take them as opportunities to express themselves.
-Mostly those essays are about specific points they heard from their professors.
+However, students rarely take them as opportunities to express themselves.
+Mostly, these essays are about specific points they have heard from their professors.

 The author addresses the interlocutor, occupied by new considerations and judgments about the subject, and expresses his position on a particular problem.